jlortiz0/multiSav/README.md

 ### To do list
  - Write instructions
- - Allow the user to set the downloads folder
  - The various things I put in the comments.
-Especially related to mutexes.
  - Replace ffmpeg.go with an actually decent system